scala/scala3/docs/docs/reference/other-new-features/indentation.md

     println("done")  // error: indented too far to the left
     ```

- 2. If significant indentation is turned off (i.e. under Scala 2 mode or under `-noindent`) and we are at the  start of an indented sub-part of an expression, and the indented part ends in a newline, the next statement must start at an indentation width less than the sub-part.
+ 2. If significant indentation is turned off (i.e. under Scala 2 mode or under `-no-indent`) and we are at the  start of an indented sub-part of an expression, and the indented part ends in a newline, the next statement must start at an indentation width less than the sub-part.
 This prevents errors where an opening brace was forgotten, as in

     ```scala
     if (x < 0)